 Mobile Experience

-ROI Proof: Which Platform Pays for Itself Fastest?
+ROI Calculator: Which Platform Pays for Itself Fastest

 Domo: 536% ROI in 8.4 Months

-One quote from the study: “We eliminated $120K in annual licensing fees for legacy tools and reduced our analytics team headcount needs by 2 FTEs.”
+“We eliminated $120K in annual licensing fees for legacy tools and reduced our analytics team headcount needs by 2 FTEs,” according to a finance leader quoted in the Nucleus study.

 Power BI: 366% ROI in 6 Months

-However, the study assumed most customers stayed on Pro tier.
-Real-world deployments often require Premium or Fabric capacity, which would extend payback to 9-12 months.
+The study assumed most customers stayed on Pro tier.
+Real deployments that adopt Premium or Fabric capacity see payback stretch to 9-12 months.

 Tableau: 127% ROI in 13 Months